 Party Wall Surveyor Quotes

-A party wall is the dividing wall between two connected properties so this legislation is in place to protect your property and avoid any unwanted or damaging work being done to your home by owner.
+A party wall is the dividing wall between two connected properties, so this legislation is in place to protect your property and avoid any unwanted or damaging work being done to your home by a neighbouring property.

 Typical examples of works that are likely to be covered by the Party Wall Act are:

-When considering doing any work that may impact a party wall, a party structure or your neighbour’s foundations, you should avoid proceeding without finding out what your duties are.
-Your work could be disrupted by a court injunction if you don’t have the necessary consent or party wall award.
-Typically notices will need to be served, a schedule of condition of the Adjoining Owner’s property undertaken and ultimately a Party Wall Award put in place under the guidance of a party wall surveyor.
-This protects the rights of the neighbour, makes identification of new defects (such as cracks) simple and can agree things such as site working hours, method of construction and noise.
+When considering doing any work that may impact a Party Wall (a Part of the property that could affect a neighbouring property), a Party structure or your neighbour’s foundations, you should avoid proceeding, without finding out what your duties are.
+Your work could be disrupted by a court injunction, if you don’t have the necessary consent or Party Wall Award.
+Typically notices will need to be served, a Schedule of Condition of the Adjoining Owner’s property undertaken and ultimately a Party Wall Award put in place under the guidance of a Party Wall Surveyor.
+This protects the rights of you and your neighbour, makes identification of new defects (such as cracks) and can agree things such as site working hours, method of construction and noise.

 When giving notice to a neighbour or adjoining owner, you’ll be expected to give enough time (between 1- 2 months before any project starts) and they’ll get 2 weeks to respond.